 M.S. in Nutrition

-The Master of Science in Nutrition program provides advanced-level study of nutritional science and clinical nutrition.
+The Master of Science program in Nutrition at Brooklyn College provides advanced-level study of nutritional science and clinical nutrition.
 This advanced degree equips you with more sophisticated understanding of nutrient metabolism and its application to both normal physiological and pathophysiological states.
 The M.S. degree can help you assume positions of greater responsibility in the field of nutrition.
 Careers in nutrition include positions as clinical nutritionists, nutrition educators, administrators of programs that provide nutrition services in commercial or institutional settings, nutritionists in community-based or private practice settings, and researchers or interpreters of research in academia, medical institutions, industry, the government or mass media.